-1b.3 be able to demonstrate effective and appropriate skills in communicating information, advice, instruction and professional opinion to colleagues, service users, their relatives and carers be able to communicate in English to the standard equivalent to level 7of the International English Language Testing System, with no element below 6.5 understand how communication skills affect the assessment of service users and how the means of communication should be modified to address and take account of factors such as age, physical ability and learning ability be able to select, move between and use appropriate forms of verbal and non-verbal communication with service users and others be aware of the characteristics and consequences of non-verbal communication and how this can be affected by culture, age, ethnicity, gender, religious beliefs and socio-economic status understand the need to provide service users (or people acting on their behalf) with the information necessary to enable them to make informed decisions understand the need to use an appropriate interpreter to assist service users whose first language is not English, wherever possible recognise that relationships with service users should be based on mutual respect and trust, and be able to Psychotherapists - be able to communicate the nature of their chosen theoretical and Counsellors approach in a way which is consistent with their chosen theoretical approach be able to communicate appropriately and effectively with other professionals about the client and proposed therapeutic work
+1b.3 be able to demonstrate effective and appropriate skills in communicating information, advice, instruction and professional opinion to colleagues, service users, their relatives and carers be able to communicate in English to the standard equivalent to level 7 of the International English Language Testing System, with no element below 6.51 understand how communication skills affect the assessment of service users and how the means of communication should be modified to address and take account of factors such as age, physical ability and learning ability be able to select, move between and use appropriate forms of verbal and non-verbal communication with service users and others be aware of the characteristics and consequences of non-verbal communication and how this can be affected by culture, age, ethnicity, gender, religious beliefs and socio-economic status understand the need to provide service users (or people acting on their behalf) with the information necessary to enable them to make informed decisions understand the need to use an appropriate interpreter to assist service users whose first language is not English, wherever possible recognise that relationships with service users should be based recognise that relationships with service users should be based on mutual respect and trust, and be able to maintain high standards of care even in situations of personal incompatibility Psychotherapists - be able to communicate the nature of their chosen theoretical and Counsellors approach in a way which is consistent with their chosen theoretical approach be able to communicate appropriately and effectively with other professionals about the client and proposed therapeutic work

-&lt;sup>1 The International English Language Testing System (IELTS) tests competence in spoken and written English.
+1 The International English Language Testing System (IELTS) tests competence in spoken and written English.
 Applicants for registration who have qualified outside of the UK, whose first language is not English and who are not nationals of a country within the European Economic Area (EEA), have to provide evidence that they have reached the necessary standard.
 We accept a number of other tests as equivalent to the IELTS examination.